Longmead History, Family Crest & Coats of Arms

 Early Notables of the Longmead family (pre 1700)

-Another 17 words (1 lines of text) are included under the topic Early Longmead Notables in all our PDF Extended History products and printed products wherever possible.
+More information is included under the topic Early Longmead Notables in all our PDF Extended History products and printed products wherever possible.

 Longmead Settlers in Canada in the 19th Century